mbiggeri/MIDI_Generator/README.md

 Contributions are welcome!
 If you want to contribute, please open an issue to discuss the proposed changes or submit a Pull Request.
 License

-This project is released under the [YOUR_LICENSE_NAME, e.g., MIT] License.
-See the LICENSE file for more details (if you include one).

-This README was generated for the project by [Your Name/Nickname Here].